 The University of Canberra is dedicated to the provision of a safe and healthy environment for its employees.
 We commit ourselves to fostering an environment of inclusion, which respects the rights of others, and encourages respectful interactions between colleagues.
 The university will set the expected standard through the provision of relevant policies and processes, and the timely resolution of workplace issues.

-The university is committed to building a diverse community which reflects the diversity of the broader society in which we live.
-It is essential to the achievement of this aim that all employees commit themselves to the creation of a workplace environment that is not only free from discrimination on the grounds of race, gender, religion, disability, age, political persuasion, sexual preference or caring responsibility, but one which openly embraces such diversity.
+The University is committed to building a diverse community which reflects the diversity of the broader society in which we live.
+It is essential to the achievement of this aim that all employees commit themselves to the creation of a workplace environment that is not only free from discrimination on the grounds of race, gender, religion, disability, age, political persuasion, sexual orientation or caring responsibility, but one which openly embraces such diversity.

 Engagement, consultation and communication